mcv-m6-video/mcv-m6-2018-team5/README.md

 - [x] Compute AUC and gain for each video sequence
 - [x] Provide qualitative interpretation
 2. Area filtering
-- [ ] AUC vs number of pixels
+- [x] AUC vs number of pixels
-- [ ] arg max P (AUC) (indicate used library and link to code)
+- [x] arg max P (AUC) (indicate used library and link to code)
 3. Additional morphological operations
-- [ ] Explore with other morphological filters to improve AUC for foreground pixels (indicate used library and link to code)
+- [x] Explore with other morphological filters to improve AUC for foreground pixels (indicate used library and link to code)
 4. Shadow removal
-- [ ] Implement some shadow removal existing techniques
+- [x] Implement some shadow removal existing techniques
 5. Improvements of this week
-- [ ] Compare the precision / recall curves
+- [x] Compare the precision / recall curves
-- [ ] Update the AUC and compute the gain
+- [x] Update the AUC and compute the gain

+### Week 4 - Optical Flow and Video Stabilization
+1. Optical Flow
+- [ ] Optical Flow with Block Matching
+- [ ] Block Matching vs Other Techniques
+2. Video Stabilization
+- [ ] Video Stabilization wih Block Matching
+- [ ] Block Matching Stabilization vs Other Techniques
+- [ ] Stabilize your own video

 ## How to run the code